dcbaker/jsonstreams/docs/source/api.rst

 Overview
 --------

-The main component is :class:`jsonstreams.Stream`, which provides the interface for either an array or an object.
+The main component is :py:class:`jsonstreams.Stream`, which provides the interface for either an array or an object.
 The interfaces for this class depend on whether it was initialized as an array or an object.

 Exceptions